VasiliBaranov/TicTacToe3D/README.md

 One caveat in the rules: the second player can make one more turn after the first player wins.

+Known problems: trying to save or load the game leads to an unhandled exception.

 # Impression

 It looks like this: